UPDATE: INSTAGRAM CHALLENGE FOR UNDERGRADUATE STUDENTS, MORE ON FKP INSTAGRAM ACCOUNT @forum.pembangunan

-The Hendra Esmara Lecture on Regional Development is convened by the Faculty of Economics and Business, Universitas Andalas and the Indonesian Regional Science Association (IRSA) in honour of the late Professor Hendra Esmara for his pioneering work in the field of regional analysis in Indonesia.
+The Hendra Esmara Lecture on Regional Development is convened by the Faculty of Economics and Business, Universitas Andalas and the Indonesian Regional Science Association (IRSA), and ANU Indonesia Project, in honour of the late Professor Hendra Esmara for his pioneering work in the field of regional analysis in Indonesia.

 The second part of the seminar will discuss extractive industries and regional inequality with Professor Werry Darta Taifur (Universitas Andalas), Professor Budy Resosudarmo (The Australian National University).